I’m Allergic to Everything! | OlsonND.com

 • Food Intolerance: Food intolerance is different.
 The classic food intolerance is lactose intolerance, where your body lacks the ability to digest the sugar in lactose.
 There are many other intolerances that are the result of different parts of the immune system being activated (other than the Igs), sensitivities to certain foods, inability to digest other foods, or a toxic reaction.

-The most common food allergies and intolerances are: eggs, grains (especially gluten grains), soy, nuts, shell fish and seafood.
+The most common food allergies and intolerances are: eggs, grains (especially gluten grains and corn), soy, nuts, shell fish and seafood.

 Allergy Elimination Diet